AndrewAsquith/andrewasquith-ca/README.md

 ## Setup

-Run
+Run npm install to install 11ty, gulp and dependencies
 > npm install

-to pull down all the dependencies

 ### Build Configuration

-See .env.sample for an example
+Setup .env - see [.env.sample](.env.sample) for an example

 VERSION - needs to be set as it's used for lazy cache busting by renaming the css and js on build